At Trek Epic we believe that emerging young adults have a deep desire to know “Who am I?” and “What do I have to offer the world around me?”

-Trek Epic is dedicated to the belief that every one of us has Core Gifts that define who we really are and how we can best engage in the world around us.
+Trek Epic is dedicated to the belief that every one of us has a Core Gift that defines who we really are and how we can best engage in the world around us.

-Our Core Gifts reflect our best selves and are natural to us.
-They connect to how we truly want to be acknowledged by others, and fuel us with the power to approach life with purpose and self-confidence.
+Our Core Gift reflects our best selves and is natural to us.
+Each person's Core Gift connects to how they truly want to be acknowledged by others, and fuel them with the power to approach life with purpose and self-confidence.

-By the end of your trek you will have developed a Core Gifts statement that is uniquely yours—a portrait of your gifts and how you offer them to the world around you.
+By the end of your trek you will have developed a Core Gift statement that is uniquely yours—a portrait of your gift and how you offer it to the world around you.
 You will have had the opportunity to create a future vision for yourself that is doable and that you are eager to work toward.